phpro/soap-client/docs/drivers/metadata.md

 ## LazyInMemoryMetadata

-This class will make sure that the metadata is only collected once and stores it in memory for a second access.
+This class will make sure that the metadata are only collected once and stores it in memory for a second access.

 Example output: